 Clinical preparation will be required in most clinical rotations.
 This must be done before the start of the clinical day.
-Students will complete clinical preparation prior to 8:00pm the night before, or after 5:00am of the clinical day.
+Students will complete clinical preparation prior to 8:00 pm the night before, or after 5:00 am of the clinical day.
 Students need to remember they are guests in the facility and should not consume food from the facility stock.
-Any student who is not prepared for clinical will either be sent home by the instructor, or will be required to prepare for clinical at the clinical site.
+Any student who is not prepared for clinical will either be sent home by the instructor or will be required to prepare for clinical at the clinical site.
 Any and all of this time will be considered clinical absence time.
 The student will also receive a clinical alert.
 Failure to prepare for clinical constitutes unsafe practice.
-Unsafe practice places students in jeopardy of failing the nursing course and/or being dismissed from the Nursing Program as well as putting patients in jeopardy of harm.
+Unsafe practice places students in jeopardy of failing the nursing course and/or being dismissed from the Nursing program as well as putting patients in jeopardy of harm.
+Students must abide by the PPE requirements of the hospital while collecting patient data.

-IF AT ANY TIME STUDENTS ENDANGER THE HEALTH OR SAFETY OF A PATIENT THROUGH REPEATED CARELESSNESS, LACK OF PREPARATION, OR FAILURE TO FOLLOW THE NURSING PROGRAM'S POLCIES AND PROCEDURES, THEY WILL BE DISMISSED FROM THE NURSING PROGRAM AND WILL NOT BE READMITTED.
+IF AT ANY TIME STUDENTS ENDANGER THE HEALTH OR SAFETY OF A PATIENT THROUGH REPEATED CARELESSNESS, LACK OF PREPARATION, OR FAILURE TO FOLLOW THE NURSING PROGRAM'S POLICIES AND PROCEDURES, THEY WILL FAIL THE COURSE AND WILL NOT BE READMITTED TO THE PROGRAM.